vladano/wix-toolset-demos/README.md

 6. Build Wix toolset project inside folder WixIISAppInstall
    - Build .msi installtion file that install demo web site on Windows IIS server.

+## Note:
+All demos can be build using VS 2022 or command line (CI/CD).
+For the build using command line look at WixInstallerSample and WixDemoInstall.

+For more information look documentation at link https://wixtoolset.org/docs/intro/#msbuild.